-Kenton K. Alder, Julie S. England and Philip G. Franklin serve as class II directors, and their terms will expire at the annual meeting of stockholders in 2020 and Rex D. Geveden, Robert E. Klatell and John G. Mayer serve as class III directors, and their terms will expire at the annual meeting of stockholders in 2021.
+Kenton K. Alder, Julie S. England and Philip G. Franklin serve as class II directors and their terms will expire at the annual meeting of stockholders in 2023.
+Thomas T. Edman, Chantel E. Lenard, and Dov S. Zakheim serves as class I directors and their terms will expire at the annual meeting of stockholders in 2022.

-Pursuant to the terms of the Special Security Agreement that the Company has entered into with the United States Defense Security Service, the Company's board of directors must maintain a Government Security Committee which is to be comprised of at least three (3) independent directors that are eligible to access secret, classified information, as designated by the United States Government.
-As a natural mechanism to insure continuity of its board of directors and to maintain adherence with the Special Security Agreement, TTM has adopted the practice of providing for staggered elections of three classes of board members to serve three year terms, such that the board of directors is assured to maintain at least six sitting members after each annual meeting of stockholders, of which at least three such members are cleared by the United States Government to receive secret, classified information.
+Pursuant to the terms of the Special Security Agreement that the Company has entered into with the United States Defense Security Service, the Company's Board of Directors must maintain a Government Security Committee which is to be comprised of at least three (3) independent directors that are eligible to access secret, classified information, as designated by the United States Government.
+As a natural mechanism to ensure continuity of its Board of Directors and to maintain adherence with the Special Security Agreement, TTM has continued the practice of providing for staggered elections of three classes of board members to serve three year terms, such that the Board of Directors is assured to maintain at least six sitting members after each annual meeting of stockholders, of which at least three such members are cleared by the United States Government to receive secret, classified information.

-Our board of directors has no reason to believe that any of its nominees will refuse or be unable to accept election.
-However, if any nominee is unable to accept election or if any other unforeseen contingencies should arise, our board of directors may designate a substitute nominee.
-If our board of directors designates a substitute nominee, the persons named as proxies will vote for the substitute nominee designated by our board of directors.
+Our Board of Directors has no reason to believe that any of its nominees will refuse or be unable to accept election.
+However, if any nominee is unable to accept election or if any other unforeseen contingencies should arise, our Board of Directors may designate a substitute nominee.
+If our Board of Directors designates a substitute nominee, the persons named as proxies will vote for the substitute nominee designated by our Board of Directors.

-Our board of directors recommends a vote "FOR" the nominees for class I directors.
+Our Board of Directors recommends a vote "FOR" the nominees for Class III directors.

-The following table, together with the accompanying text, sets forth certain information with respect to each of our directors and director nominees:
+The following table, together with the accompanying text, sets forth certain information with respect to each of our directors and director nominees as of the date of this Proxy Statement:

-Name Age Class Position(s) Held
+Name Age Class Proposed Position(s) to be Held After Meeting

-Robert E. Klatell 73 III Chairman of the Board

-Kenton K. Alder 69 II Director
+Kenton K. Alder 71 II Director

-Thomas T. Edman 56 1 Chief Executive Officer, President and Director
+Thomas T. Edman 58 I Chief Executive Officer, President and Director

-Julie S. England 61 II Director
+Julie S. England 63 II Director

-Philip G. Franklin 67 II Director
+Philip G. Franklin 69 II Director

-Rex D. Geveden 58 III Director
+Rex D. Geveden 60 III Chairman of the Board

+Robert E. Klatell 1 75 III Director

-Chantel E. Lenard 49 1 Director
+Chantel E. Lenard 51 I Director

-John G. Mayer 68 III Director
+John G. Mayer 70 III Director

-Tang Chung Yen (Tom Tang) 57 I Director

-Dov S. Zakheim 70 1 Director
+Dov S. Zakheim 72 I Director